builtbybel/Oobelux/README.md

 Its not just a concept, its a working preview of what the Windows 11 setup could and should be.
 Simple, clear, and actually focused on what users really want — like setting up a local account without playing detective for hidden options.

-It’ designed to be user-friendly, unlike Microsoft's philosophy of:
+It's designed to be user-friendly, unlike Microsoft's philosophy of:
 "But why would we want to make it easy for users…?"

-Right now, it’s just a preview — but there’s plenty of room to expand, with more pages and features coming soon.
+Right now, it's just a preview — but there's plenty of room to expand, with more pages and features coming soon.
 Because setup should be simple, fast, and fun.
 And honestly, it can be